 After we got our investment, we hired two full-time employees (one of them from the university I was teaching at).
 Maybe it does not seem to be a big difference, but managing a five-people company is totally different from managing a three-people company.
 There were three main things:

-- Loosing focus: It often happened to us that we tried to solve everything at once and eventually very few of those things became reality.
+- Losing focus: It often happened to us that we tried to solve everything at once and eventually very few of those things became reality.

-- Planning ahead was very hard: As mentioned before, we often lost focus, but also, we did not really plan the details of features thoroughly so it was really hard to estimate when certain milestones will be ready.
+- Planning ahead was very hard: As mentioned before, we often lost focus, but also, we did not really plan the details of features thoroughly, so it was really hard to estimate when certain milestones would be ready.

 On top of these very serious issues, there were a lot of distractions in the office.
-It was very chaotic and I think the productivity was not even close to the level where it could be.
+It was very chaotic and I think the productivity was not even close to the level where it could have been.